Nested Grassmannians for Dimensionality Reduction with Applications: Experiments

-Now we compare our NG representation to PGA.
-Similar to the previous experiment, we set $N=50$, $n=30$, $m=20$, $p=2$, and $\sigma=0.1$ and apply the same procedure to generate synthetic data.
-There is a subtle difference between PGA and NG, that is, in order to project the points on $\gr(p, n) = \gr(2, 30)$ to a $\tilde{m}$-dimensional submanifold, for PGA we need to choose $\tilde{m}$ principal components and for NG we need to project them to $\gr(2, \tilde{m}/2+2)$ (since $\dim\gr(2, \tilde{m}/2+2) = \tilde{m}$).
-The results are averaged over $100$ repetitions and are shown in Table~\ref{tab:pga}.
+Now we compare the proposed PNG to PGA.
+In order to have a fair comparison between PNG and PGA, we define the principal components of PNG as the principal components of the scores obtained as in Section~\ref{sub:score}.
+Similar to the previous experiment, we set $N=50$, $n=10$, $m=5$, $p=2$, and $\sigma=0.01, 0.05, 0.1, 0.5$ and apply the same procedure to generate synthetic data.
+The results are averaged over $100$ repetitions and are shown in Figure~\ref{fig:v_ratio}.